 Responsibility for the Investigation

-All suspected cases of malpractice and maladministration will be passed to our Head of Centre Management and we will acknowledge receipt, as appropriate, to external parties within 48 hours.
-All high-risk cases of malpractice and/or maladministration will be escalated to the Head of Compliance and Assurance to investigate further.
+All suspected cases of malpractice and maladministration will be passed to the Compliance Team and we will acknowledge receipt, as appropriate, to external parties within 48 hours.
+All high-risk cases of malpractice and / or maladministration will be escalated to the Head of Compliance and Assurance to investigate further.

 At all times we will ensure that Safety Training Awards personnel assigned to the investigation have the appropriate level of training and competence and they have had no previous involvement or personal interest in the matter.